 Property Crimes

-Property crimes are usually distinguished from violent crimes that involve the a threat of force or actual force in order to accomplish the taking of property.
+Property crimes can be charged as a felony or a misdemeanor.
+Property crimes are usually distinguished from violent crimes that involve a threat of force or actual force to accomplish the taking of property.
 The most common type of property crimes involving violence include robbery.

 In Florida, the most common types of property crimes in Florida include theft, fraud, criminal mischief, burglary, and arson.